This Magic Umami Powder Will Make Everything You Eat Way Healthier — And Way More Delicious

 - Dust some mushroom powder during the final minutes of roasting root vegetables or squashes.

-Shiitakes, of course, contain many of the superpower health benefits of mushrooms, including reducing cholesterol levels, helping maintain healthy weight levels, boosting immunity, and even helping to fight cancer by inducing a cell cleansing process called apoptosis.
+Shiitakes, of course, contain many of the superpower health benefits of mushrooms, including reducing cholesterol levels1, helping maintain healthy weight levels2, boosting immunity3, and even helping to fight cancer4 by inducing a cell cleansing process called apoptosis.

 The good news?
 Making your own mushroom powder is incredibly easy.
 Here's Stauch's easy recipe, excerpted from his new cookbook, Vegetarian Việt Nam.